apache/cloudstack-documentation/source/installguide/primate.rst

 where,

-- @primary-color change the major background color of the page (background button, icon hover, etc).
+- @primary-color: changes the major background color of the page (background button, icon hover, etc).
-- @success-color change success state color.
+- @success-color: changes success state color.
-- @processing-color change processing state color.
+- @processing-color: changes processing state color.
 Exp: progress status.
-- @warning-color change warning state color.
+- @warning-color: changes warning state color.
-- @error-color change error state color.
+- @error-color: changes error state color.
-- @heading-color change table header color.
+- @heading-color: changes table header color.
-- @text-color change in major text color.
+- @text-color: change in major text color.
-- @text-color-secondary change of secondary text color (breadcrumb icon).
+- @text-color-secondary: change of secondary text color (breadcrumb icon).
-- @disabled-color change disable state color (disabled button, switch, etc).
+- @disabled-color: disable state color (disabled button, switch, etc).
-- @border-color-base change in major border color.
+- @border-color-base: change in major border color.
-- @logo-width change the width of the logo top-left side.
+- @logo-width: change the width of the logo top-left side.
-- @logo-height change the height of the logo top-left side.
+- @logo-height: change the height of the logo top-left side.
-- @banner-width changes the width of the login banner.
+- @banner-width: changes the width of the login banner.
-- @banner-height changes the height of the login banner.
+- @banner-height: changes the height of the login banner.
-- @error-width changes the width of the error image.
+- @error-width: changes the width of the error image.
-- @error-height changes the height of the error image.
+- @error-height: changes the height of the error image.

 Some assorted primary theme colours: